TheDeanLab/COMPASS/docs/source/system_characterization/system_characterization.rst

     **Figure 1:** Analysis of the experimental lightsheet characteristics

-To characterize the resolution of our system, we utilize 100 nm YG Fluorsecent Beads (ID: 17150-10) from Polysciences Inc. The beads are first affixed onto a 5 mm coverslip using the following protocol:
+To characterize the resolution of our system, we utilize 100 nm YG Fluorescent Beads (ID: 17150-10) from Polysciences Inc. The beads are first affixed onto a 5 mm coverslip using the following protocol:

 .. note:: **Affixation protocol for 100 nm beads**